Top 20 masterpieces and paintings : the best of Louvre artwork

-It is no mean feat to choose just 20 pieces from the 460 works in the collections of the Louvre Museum.
-Our selection is based on those that are most popular with the public.
-They are each of aesthetic and historical interest.
+It is no easy task to choose only 20 pieces from the 460 artworks in the collections of the Louvre Museum.
+We decided to base our selection on those that are most popular with the public.
+Each of them are of aesthetic and historical interest.
 Indeed, each masterpiece is a sign of its time.
 Its contemporaries, like those seeing it centuries later, continue to be astonished.

 1. The Raft of the Medusa